redkubes/workshops/08-argocd/README.md

 In this lab we are going to show how easy it is for a team to sync a gitops repo in Otomi with Argo CD.
 We will also configure the image autoupdater plugin to auto-update the image tag of the workload if it matches a defined pattern.

-When Gitea is enabled, Otomi creates a gitops repo named `team-$teamName-argocd` for each team, and deploys the necessary Argo CD CRs to make the repo sync with the team namespace automatically.
+When Gitea is enabled, Otomi creates a gitops repo named `team-$Name-argocd` for each team, and deploys the necessary Argo CD CRs to make the repo sync with the team namespace automatically.
 No Argo configuration is therefor needed for this workshop.

 The steps are as follows: